skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 Lua is particularly in vogue right now as a lightweight scripting layer for more complex app logic.
 The Haxe Lua target is designed to go everywhere that the Lua target can go.
 From the speedy Luajit compiler, to the [Torch](http://torch.ch/) machine learning framework, to the [LÖVE](https://love2d.org/) game engine, to the [Corona](https://coronalabs.com/) cross-platform 2d mobile graphics SDK, to the WoW scripting client, to enumerable other editor and game plugin libraries, the Haxe Lua target extends Haxe's flexible and powerful language features to those areas.

 I would be quick to add that Lua also provides safe means of sandboxing third party code.
 For this reason, not all Haxe standard modules _(e.g. sys/net)_ may be available in a given context due to platform limitations _(e.g. WoW scripting)_.
 In addition, many of these sys modules rely on third party lib support.
-Accordingly, Lua is not as "batteries included" as many other Haxe targets, and may require some specific configuration that may or may not be possible.
+Accordingly, Lua is not as “batteries included” as many other Haxe targets, and may require some specific configuration that may or may not be possible.
 This is still an active area of development for the Lua target, and most of the current work for Lua involves development on these areas.
 Stay tuned for more details!

 In closing, I wanted to say finishing the Lua target has been particularly satisfying.
 I came away more impressed with [Nicolas](https://twitter.com/ncannasse), [Hugh](https://twitter.com/GameHaxe), [Cauê](https://twitter.com/cwaneck), [Simn](https://github.com/simn), [Franco](https://twitter.com/fponticelli), [Frabbit](https://github.com/frabbit), and the core target developers during the process.
 In many ways they've tackled problems that were even more daunting than Lua.
 I'm happy to have done something that puts me in that group.